 As this article will explain, mineral oil for constipation does not constitute a clear-cut case of a constipation remedy that is both natural and safe to use in the long run.

 First, we will explain what mineral oil is exactly – a derivative of petroleum.
-Not exactly what you can call a natural product.
+Not exactly what you can call a safe product to ingest.

 Second, we will see that even though there isn’t clear evidence today that mineral oil is unsafe, common sense dictates that we stay cautious.